simveit/machine_learning_coursera/README.md

-# machine_learning_coursera
+# Machine learning course on coursera.
-My implementations of the machine learning specialisation on coursera
+My implementations of the machine learning specialisation on coursera.